Dhruvesh48/memory-game/README.md

 #### Client Goals

-- To be able to view the website and play on a variety of device sizes.
+- To be able to view the website and play on a variety of devices.
 - To be able to interact with cards.
 - To be able to select 2 cards.
 - To be able to view their choices of the game(correct/incorrect).